25 Species of Animals in Cancun: Discover Mexico Wildlife

 16. Jaguars

 INTERESTING FACT – In Mesoamerica, the jaguar was a highly respected and feared animal that held a prominent position at the top of the food chain.
 It was considered sacred by the ancient Maya and was linked to warrior and hunter symbols, as well as the power and authority of rulers.
-As a result, many Maya rulers adorned themselves with jaguar pelts, or used the image of the jaguar in their thrones, tombs and other objects associated with royalty. (source)
+As a result, many Maya rulers adorned themselves with jaguar pelts or used the image of the jaguar in their thrones, tombs, and other objects associated with royalty. (source)

 17. Tapirs